To Stop is to Fail? Maybe Not

-Recently Julie & 3 of her friends - all busy mums with families, decided to take on the Oxfam 100km Trailwalker.
+In 2014 Julie & 3 of her friends - all busy mums with families decided to take on the Oxfam 100km Trailwalker.
 The whole experience had it's ups and downs, challenges and triumphs, but ultimately taught them a lot about themselves and the challenges they face every day.

 Julie, tell us about your Oxfam 100Km Trailwalker experience.

-About five years ago, when I first became a member at the gym (Fitness 2428 in Forster) my trainer and a group of her friends and clients had just completed a 100KM walk.
+A few years ago, when I first became a member at the gym my trainer and a group of her friends and clients had just completed a 100KM walk.
 I remember being in awe of their achievement.
 100KM, wow that’s huge.
 I remember thinking how amazing it must feel to be THAT fit.
 I never imagined that, a few years later, I would be registering for the Oxfam 100KM Trailwalker with a group of my gym buddies

-The Oxfam experience has been a real eye opener for me.
+The Oxfam experience has been a real eye-opener for me.
 It has been both mentally and physically challenging.
-The training was long.... it took a huge toll on family life.
+The training was long.... it took a big toll on family life.
 Most weekends were taken up with walking (or feeling guilty about not walking if I wasn’t with the team!).
-It was also costly.... buying gear, deciding it wasn’t quite right, buying more, panic buying last minute things that you don’t actually need just in case!
+It could have also been costly.... buying gear, deciding it wasn’t quite right, buying more, panic buying last minute things that you don’t actually need just in case!
 We got great advice from others who had tackled the event before and the best thing I did was listen to that advice and take it on board...

 There were many stumbling blocks on the way.
 Our team of four knew each other really well from the gym, we worked out together pretty much every day.
 We knew each other inside out.... or so we thought!!
 Spending long periods of time on the trail in training and also trying to organize the training between four busy mums was challenging and I’d be lying if I said that team relations were harmonious for the entire five months of our training.
 A bit like the hills we were tacking in training, our relationships went up and down.
 Again, this taught me a lot about myself and how I react in those kinds of situations... so even the downs (and there weren't THAT many) were personal learning experiences for me.